 Subject: Cases from uninterested clients

-Hi! {{first_name}}, I understand your decision.
-Most of our customers initially responded with not being interested because they didn’t know us.
-Would you like to know why they became customers?
+Most of our customers initially responded by not being interested because they didn’t know us.

 {{signature}}

-2. Follow up email template with research specifically for their company
+2. Follow-up email template with research specifically for their company

-Subject: what I get from researching {{marketing}} at {{company_name}}
+Subject: What I get from researching {{marketing}} at {{company_name}}

-Hi!
-I caught your decision.
-It is absolutely OK.
 You might haven't had time to learn the full potential of {{product_name}} for you.

 I prepared a short summary of results your company can get in 6 months with {{product_name}}.
 Would you check?
 It will take several minutes.